lib3yu/MycoNet/README.md

 -   **Dual API**: Offers both a modern C++ API (using `std::shared_ptr`, `std::function`, etc.) and a pure C API for maximum compatibility.
 -   **Event-Driven**: Node logic is implemented via event callbacks.
 Nodes can subscribe to specific events like `EVENT_PUBLISH`, `EVENT_PULL`, etc., using an event mask.
 -   **Data Caching**: Nodes can be configured with a data cache.
 When publishing, the data is stored in the cache.
 This is highly efficient for `Pull` operations.
 -   **Latching**: A powerful feature for publishers.
 When a new node subscribes to a "latched" publisher, it immediately receives the last cached message, which is perfect for getting initial state.
+This triggers the `EVENT_LATCHED` event for subscribers.
 -   **Pending Subscriptions**: If a node tries to subscribe to a non-existent node, the request is queued.
 The subscription is automatically completed once the target node is created, decoupling initialization order.

 ## Usage & Examples